jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment2.md

 You can find the definition of `HW2TimingSimpleCPU` which is based on `TimingSimpleCPU` in `components/processors.py`.

 Write a configuration script that will simulate the execution of `DAXPYWorkload` on `HW2TimingSimpleCPU`.
 Make sure to track the simulation outputs for later use.
-In the statistics output look for `statExecutedInstType`.
+In the statistics output look for `committedInstType`.
 This statistic represents a distribution of different operation classes executed by the processor.

 In your report, answer the same questions after simulation supported with data.